ember-learn/cli-guides/guides/writing-addons/documenting.md

 [Ember Observer](https://www.emberobserver.com/) is an independent, community-made resource that rates and lists addons.

-When you create an addon using the Ember CLI, it includes tags in the `package.json` that help it get picked up for inclusion in Ember Observer.
+When you create an addon using the ember-cli, it includes tags in the `package.json` that help it get picked up for inclusion in Ember Observer.
 There are objective and subjective evaluations that factor into an addon's overall score and ranking.
 Read more about the scoring [here](https://www.emberobserver.com/about).

 ## Following SemVer